Policy Learning with Asymmetric Counterfactual Utilities: Policy learning with asymmetric counterfactual utilities

-The right plot~(b) of Figure~\ref{fig:example} shows the decision rule (pink) in our running one-dimensional example where $u_g < u_l$.
+Figure~\ref{fig:example_rules} shows the decision rule (black) in our running one-dimensional example where $u_g < u_l$.
 The decision rule is equivalent to $\pi^\ast_\mathbbm{O}$ (purple) when the CATE is negative, and is equal to the CATE decision rule $\delta_\tau$ when $\pi^\ast_\mathbbm{O}(x) = 1$.
-When there is disagreement between the CATE rule $\delta_\tau$ and $\pi^\ast_\mathbbm{O}$, the minimax oracle rule interpolates between them, leading to a more aggressive policy than $\pi^\ast_\mathbbm{O}$ that treats individuals in some cases that $\pi^\ast_\mathbbm{O}$ does not.
+When there is disagreement between the CATE rule $\delta_\tau$ and $\pi^\ast_\mathbbm{O}$, the minimax oracle rule interpolates between them, leading to a more aggressive policy that treats more individuals than $\pi^\ast_\mathbbm{O}$.
 Comparing to the oracle rule (orange), we see that this interpolation causes the decision thresholds for the minimax oracle rule to be close to the best possible decision thresholds.